 My book on numeracy in early modern England is available from Oxford University Press.

 Death by Numbers – this NSF-funded project involves constructing an online database of information from the 17th-century London Bills of Mortality and examining plague mortality data during epidemic and endemic plague years using network analysis.

 Gaming the Great Plague of London – with Stephanie Grimm (GMU) and Nathan Sleeter (GMU) – this RRCHNM-funded prototype project is creating an exploration of the 1664-1667 plague outbreak in London meant for classroom and public use

 Mathematical Humanists – with Ashley Sanders (UCLA) – this NEH-funded series of workshops is intended to introduce participants to fundamental mathematical concepts that underpin common Digital Humanities (DH) methods.

 World History Commons – with Adam Clulow (University of Texas, Austin), Kelly Schrum (GMU), Nathan Sleeter (GMU), Merry Weisner-Hanks (University of Wisconsin, Milwaukee), and others – this ACLS-funded and NEH-funded project is revitalizing an Open Educational Resource for teaching World History.

-When not working, I can generally be found spoiling cats, volunteering with Girl Scouts, or running in the mud.
+When not working, I can generally be found spoiling cats, volunteering with Girl Scouts, or running.
 I’ve also been known to take a scenic photograph or two.